Stability and certain $\mathbb{P}^n$-functors: Introduction

 \section{Introduction}

-Moduli spaces of stable sheaves on K3 surfaces are example of hyperk\"ahler manifolds, that is irreducible holomorphic symplectic manifolds.
-These are of interest as they arise in the classification of K\"ahler manifolds with trivial first Chern class.
-It is therefore natural to wonder if moduli spaces of stable sheaves on hyperk\"ahler manifolds of higher dimension also have interesting properties.
+Moduli spaces of stable sheaves on K3 surfaces are examples of hyperk\"ahler manifolds, also known as compact irreducible holomorphic symplectic manifolds.
+These arise in the classification of compact K\"ahler manifolds with trivial first Chern class and are therefore interesting objects to study.
+It is natural to wonder if moduli spaces of stable sheaves on hyperk\"ahler manifolds of higher dimension also have interesting properties.

 Unfortunately moduli spaces of stable sheaves on higher dimensional varieties behave badly in general.
-Furthermore there are not may explicit examples of stable sheaves on higher dimensional hyperk\"ahler manifolds.
-There are the tautological bundles on the Hilbert schemes of points on a K3 surface, see \cite{sch10},\cite{stapleton} and \cite{wandel}.
-A second class is given by the "wrong-way" fibers of a universal family of stable vector bundles on a moduli space of stable vector bundles, see \cite{rz2} and \cite{wray}.
+Furthermore there are not many explicit examples of stable sheaves on higher dimensional hyperk\"ahler manifolds.
+There are the tautological bundles on Hilbert schemes of points on a K3 surface and on generalized Kummer varities, see \cite{rz3}, \cite{sch10}, \cite{stapleton} and \cite{wandel}.
+A second class is given by the ``wrong-way" fibers of a universal family of stable vector bundles on a moduli space of stable vector bundles, see \cite{rz}, \cite{rz2} and \cite{wray}.

 In this article we want to give a new class of stable sheaves on Hilbert schemes of points.
-For this we use a result by Addington, that says that the integral functor
+For this we use a result by Addington in \cite{adding}, saying that the integral functor